The Damned and Dirty band photo

 Biography

-Formed in Zaandam in 2012 by singer–harmonica player Kevin de Harde and guitarist Micha Sprenger, The Damned and Dirty began as a lo-fi delta-blues studio experiment—recorded in two days, and released online for free — a debut that stunned the Dutch scene by winning the Dutch Blues Foundation's Best Album award the same year.
+Formed in Zaandam, the Netherlands, in 2012 by singer–harmonica player Kevin de Harde and guitarist Micha Sprenger, The Damned and Dirty started as a lo-fi delta blues experiment, recorded in two days and released online for free.
+It won Best Dutch Blues Album that same year, then again in 2013, and again in 2014.
+What was meant to be a side project became the main thing.

-Now a powerful five-piece with Alexander van Meerten (drums), Dirk van Hoven (bass) and Tarah Ouwerkerk (backing vocals), the band anchors its delta-slide-and-harp grit in Chicago shuffles, ragtime swing and JJ Cale-style grooves.
-Gospel-tinged backing vocals broaden the palette without sanding off the edges.
+Now a five-piece with Alexander van Meerten (drums), Dirk van Hoven (bass) and Tarah Ouwerkerk (backing vocals), the band anchors its delta-slide-and-harp foundation in Chicago shuffles, ragtime swing, and JJ Cale-style grooves.
+In 2024, they were named Best Blues Act at the Dutch Blues Awards — more than a decade in and still finding new corners to explore.

 The group has reached audiences at the Bali Blues Festival, headlined the Farmhouse Blues Festival in Shropshire, and played a handful of club dates across the UK, France and Belgium.